Queens University Online MBA in Healthcare Management

 Paying for the Queens University Online MBA in Healthcare Management

-The online MBA in healthcare management through Queens University costs $1,133 per credit.
+The online MBA in healthcare management through Queens University costs $1,165 per credit for a total estimated tuition of $45,435 plus fees.
 Interested students should contact the McColl School of Business admissions department for updated tuition figures, which are subject to change.

 Queens University offers a tuition discount to eligible Queens alumni.
 In addition, students can apply for federal graduate loans and Graduate PLUS loans through the FAFSA.
 Students may also seek outside support to fund their MBA in healthcare management degree, including community and organizational scholarships, as well as tuition reimbursement programs through their employer.